 As the creative director of UiD, he has developed the architectural concepts of “real time living” and “self-organizing spaces”, “garden flats” and “green streets”, the concept of “parallel processing” in urban planning and the related conceptual planning tools “1:1 sketch model”, “4D+ model” and “change design model”.

-Based on a combined role-play and scenario game with local stakeholders, UiD developed the structure plan and the process manual for the development of Musicon in Roskilde in 2007.
-Roskilde Municipality received the Danish Urban Planning Award in 2012 for the “exceptionally creative planning” of Musicon.
+Based on a combined role-play and scenario game with local stakeholders, UiD developed the structure plan and the process manual for the development of Musicon in Roskilde.
+The Municipality of Roskilde received the Danish Urban Planning Award in 2012 for the “exceptionally creative planning” of Musicon.